-Where resolution action involves the granting I...
-State aid pursuant to Article 107(1) TFEU or as Single Resolution Fund aid according to paragraph 3, the adoption by the Commission of the resolution framework under Article 16(6) shall not take place until such time as the Commission has adopted a positive or conditional decision concerning the compatibility of the use of public aid with the internal market.
+1. Where resolution action involves the granting State aid pursuant to Article 107(1) TFEU or as Single Resolution Fund aid according to paragraph 3, the adoption of the resolution scheme under Article 16 [...] shall not take place until such time as the Commission has adopted a positive or conditional decision concerning the compatibility of the use of public aid with the internal market.

-The Commission's assessment of the compatibility of the use I...lof aid with the internal market shall be carried out separately from the Commission's tasks under Article 16 in relation to resolution.
+The Commission's assessment of the compatibility of the use of aid with the internal market shall be carried out separately from the Commission's tasks under Article 16 in relation to resolution.